HR-1-1/Rachsaw/README.md

 # Rachsaw
 Design of an Intelligent Car Washing bot.
+Entry for the I-Bot summer school competition 2021.
 ***
 - Designed to clean the car in the minimum time possible using minimal resources.
 - This is an entry to the iBot Summer School Robotics competiton.